Formula: 2CaO.3B2O3.5H2O or CaB3O4(OH)3·H2O

 Colemanite is available from Turkey, Chile and California.
 The chemistry of these varies quite a bit, and of course, none of the available materials have the theoretical chemistry shown here.

 Decrepitation refers to a decomposition accompanied by scaling, delayering, even disintegration of the glaze layer.
 Moving rightward these glazes have increasing percentages of colemanite.
 At its worst (far right) the glaze is spattering off the sample and onto the kiln shelf.
 The others are crawling, first pulling away from the corners (far left) moving toward pulling away on the flat surfaces (center).
-Ulexite, a similar mineral, is far less likely to do this.
-Courtesy of Nigel Hicken.
+Gerstley Borate and Ulexite, similar minerals, are far less likely to do this (but they have other serious issues also).
+A much better solution is to use frits to source the oxide B2O3 (easy to do in your account at Insight-live.com).
+Photos courtesy of Nigel Hicken.

 The Colemanite-based black underglaze over which a raspberry non-colemanite glaze was poured resulting in severe crawling as the Colemanite exfoliated and detached the overglaze.
 Courtesy of Nigel Hicken.